techidaily/site-win11-tips/source/_posts/accelerated-adjustments-nine-fixes-to-smooth-out-windows-11-gaming.md

 ![Check for Updates option in the Settings app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/check-for-updates-option.jpg)

- After updating Windows, you must also[update your graphics card driver](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) .
+ After updating Windows, you must also [update your graphics card driver](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) .
 Updating the graphics driver will improve your system's overall performance and eliminate any corruption that might be responsible for the problem at hand.

 ## 6\.
 Enable Game Mode